rewanthtammana/sigstore-the-easy-way/guide/cosign/download-artifacts.md

 ## Debugging tip

 When you try downloading the objects, you might get an error, *MANIFEST_UNKNOWN* or similar.
-It means the artifact isn't existing in the registry.
+It means the artifact doesn't exist in the registry.

-attestation - Uploads `.att` file to the registry signature - Uploads `.sig` file to the registry sbom - Uploads `.sbom` file to the registry
+* attestation - Uploads `.att` file to the registry
+* signature - Uploads `.sig` file to the registry
+* sbom - Uploads `.sbom` file to the registry